OctopusDeploy/blog/blog/2019-08/octopus-release-2019.8/index.md

 ## Wrap up

 That's it for this month.
-Feel free to leave us a comment and let us know what you think!
+Feel free to leave us a comment and let us know what you think.

 Happy deployments!